SIOSlab/DoS/README.md

 # DoS
-Depth of Search
+Depth-of-Search

-This Python package calculates the depth of search on a grid of semi-major axis and planetary radius for a selected target list.
+This Python package calculates the depth-of-search on a grid of semi-major axis and planetary radius for a selected target list.

+The ```Scripts``` folder contains examples of how to calculate depth-of-search with and without the ```DoSFuncs``` class object.
+See the individual scripts for a description of their use.

 The ```DoSFuncs``` class object requires the following packages:

 - ```numpy```
 - ```os```